specialized806/azure-docs/includes/functions-timeout-duration.md

 ms.custom:
   - build-2024
 ms.topic: include
-ms.date: 08/29/2025
+ms.date: 01/20/2026
 ms.author: glenga
 ---
 ## <a name="timeout"></a>Function app time-out duration

 The time-out duration for functions in a function app is defined by the `functionTimeout` property in the [host.json](../articles/azure-functions/functions-host-json.md#functiontimeout) project file.
 This property applies specifically to function executions.
 After the trigger starts function execution, the function needs to return/respond within the time-out duration.
-To avoid timeouts, it's important to [write robust functions](../articles/azure-functions/functions-best-practices.md#write-robust-functions).
+When an execution exceeds this duration, a timeout error occurs and the language worker process restarts.
+For C# apps running in-process, the host process itself restarts.
+To avoid timeouts and subsequent process restarts, it's important to [write robust functions](../articles/azure-functions/functions-best-practices.md#write-robust-functions).
 For more information, see [Improve Azure Functions performance and reliability](../articles/azure-functions/performance-reliability.md#make-sure-background-tasks-complete).

 The following table shows the default and maximum values (in minutes) for specific plans: